passcod/slicism/README.md

 Thanks!

-## I'm really bored / somehow interested / not entirely quite right / want to use this
+## I'm really bored / somewhat curious / interested and want to use it

 Okay!
 You can do this.